zerozero/zerozero.github.io/_posts/2016-5-12-New-Blog-Platform.md

+---
+layout: post
-Should be Awesomeness on Toast
+title: Should be Awesomeness on Toast!
+---

 ==============================

 Work now..